df8oe/UHSDR/mchf-eclipse/useful_manuals/bootloader_doc.md

 |8		|STM32F4 flash write protected			|

-## Firmware and Bootload Update Procedures Using an USB Cable and DFU Upload
+## Firmware and Bootloader Upgrade Procedures Using an USB Cable and DFU Upgrade

-Both firmware and bootloader can be updated using the DFU Upload method.
+Both, firmware and bootloader, can be updated using the DFU Upgrade method.
 You will need a PC with proper STM DFU software installed.
-On Windows, the DfuSE tool from STM will do the job, on Linux install the dfu-util package.
+On Windows, the DfuSeDemo tool from STM will do the job, on Linux install the dfu-util package.

 ### Prerequisites

-1. You need the DF8OE bootloader to be installed (once) on your TRX
+1. You need a DF8OE bootloader with version 3.3.0 or newer installed on your TRX.
+If you have an older bootloader, please upgrade.
+See inital section for links to instructions.
-1. Install the DFU software on your PC including the provided driver if necessary.
+1. Install the DFU software (DfuSeDemo on Window, dfu-util on Linux, see below) on your PC including the provided driver if necessary.
 1. Connect PC and TRX using the small USB connector with a Mini-USB cable.
-1. Get the appropriate DFU file (__bl-<trx_id>.dfu__ or __fw-<trx_id>.dfu__)
+1. Get the appropriate DFU file (__bl-<trx_id>.dfu__ or __fw-<trx_id>.dfu__).
+As an example we use the firmware/bootloader filenames for the mcHF below.

 ### Starting The TRX in DFU mode